SHOESKE-H/PFLoop/README.md

-# Perfect-Loop
+# PFLoop

 ## About

-This little project is meant to be used to fix broken video loops.
+PFLoop (P is silent) is meant to be used to fix loops on videos (wallpapers, animations, etc.).

 ## Building

 To build the project, run `make` in the root directory.

-The built executable can then be found at `build/perfectloop`
+The built executable can then be found at `build/pfloop`

 ## License